Lebanon:Operations of the Islamic Resistance on Thursday, Se...

 Allah Almighty is Truthful

-- and in retaliation to the “Israeli” enemy's attacks on the steadfast southern villages and safe homes, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the headquarters of Al-Sahl Battalion in the "Beit Hillel" barracks, scoring direct hits.
+- The Islamic Resistance fighters targeted at 1:00 a.m. the Bayyad Blida Site with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 1:20 p.m. the “Israeli” artillery positions north of “Ein Ya’akov” settlement with rocket artillery.

-- and in response to the "Israeli" enemy's attacks on the steadfast southern villages and safe homes, especially the attack and assassination in the town of Kafra, the Islamic Resistance launched an aerial operation with a squadron of offensive drones on the new headquarters of the Western Brigade 300 south of the "Ya'ara" Barracks, targeting the places where its officers and soldiers are settled and positioned, and scoring direct hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, including the recent martyrdom of two individuals in Al-Bayada, the Islamic Resistance fighters initiated on Thursday, September 12, 2024 an aerial operation on the "Nahal Gershom" base with squadrons of offensive drones, targeting the positions of its officers and soldiers.

-- the Islamic Resistance targeted at 4:15 p.m. a gathering of "Israeli" enemy soldiers in Al-Tayhat Hill with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 05:00 p.m. the sites of Zebdine in the occupied Lebanese Shebaa Farms and Al-Ramtha in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- the Islamic Resistance targeted at 6:00 p.m. the Ruwaisat Al-Alam site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 04:38 p.m. the Al-Abbad Site with the appropriate weapons, scoring direct hits.

-- the Islamic Resistance targeted at 6:30 p.m. the espionage devices at the Birket Risha Site with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 6:05 p.m. a gathering of "Israeli" troops in the vicinity of the Al-Tayhat Hill with rocket artillery, scoring direct hits.

 Comments